 - 1. Remove the key from the ignition switch. - 2.
 Make sure the hood is closed.
-Close and lock all doors and the liftgate/trunk lid from the outside using the key.
-If you have the keyless entry system, press the lock button on the transmitter.
-The hazard warning lights will flash once to indicate that the system is armed doors.
+Close and lock all doors and the liftgate from the outside using the key or press the lock button on your keyless entry system transmitter.

+The hazard warning lights will flash once to indicate that the system is armed.

-The following method will also arm the theft-deterrent system: Close the hood and the liftgate/trunk lid.
+The following method will also arm the theft-deterrent system:

+Close the hood and the liftgate.
 Press the area on the door-lock switch marked "LOCK" once.
-Close all
+Close all doors.